OUR BELIEFS

 The Lord’s Supper (Communion, Eucharist)

-• We practice “open Communion,” welcoming all who love Christ, repent of their sin, and seek to live in peace with one another.
+- We practice open Communion, and welcoming all who love Christ, repent of their sin, and seek to live in peace with one another.

 HISTORY